Clock Distribution with Gradient TRIX: Modeling

-Each node is able to approximately measure the progress of time by means of a local time reference.
+\paragraph*{Local Clocks and Computations.} Each node is able to approximately measure the progress of time by means of a local time reference.
 We model this by node $(v,\ell)$ having query access to a \emph{hardware clock} $H_{v,\ell}\colon \Rpositive\to \Rpositive$ satisfying

 for some $\vartheta>1$.
 No known phase relation is assumed between the hardware clocks.
 The algorithm will use them exclusively to measure how much time passes between local events.
-Analogous to delays, we assume that hardware clock speeds are static.
+As for delays, we assume that hardware clock speeds are static (or changing slowly).
 This is justified in the same way as for delays.

 Computations are deterministic.
-However, in addition to receiving a message, the hardware clock reaching a time value previously determined by the algorithm can also trigger computations and possibly broadcasting a pulse.
+However, in addition to receiving a message, the hardware clock reaching a time value previously determined by the algorithm can also trigger computations and possibly the broadcast of a pulse.